-Other activities deemed exempt from the licensing requirement include:
+Other research and data gathering activities that are typically exempt from licensing under the Scientists Act include:

-- high school and undergraduate science and research projects (excluding honors thesis research) - literature reviews and studies based solely on published reports - educational field schools (unless a purpose of the field school is to collect data that will be used to produce academic publications) - adventure travel and tourism (expeditions) - licensed prospecting and mineral exploration - routine sampling/testing of water, soil, and air as required under regulatory authorizations (e.g. monitoring programs for mining waste effluent discharge) - journalism (including radio and print media, photojournalism or film documentaries) - opinion polls - research design and project planning (e.g. travel to Nunavut to conduct community consultations for the purpose of developing and designing a research program)
+- high school and undergraduate science and research projects (excluding some honors thesis research) - studies based entirely on existing publicly available information (e.g. systematic literature reviews) - educational field schools (unless a purpose of the field school is to collect data that will be used to produce academic publications) - adventure travel and tourism (expeditions) - licensed prospecting and mineral exploration - routine sampling/testing of water, soil, and air as required under regulatory authorizations (e.g. monitoring programs for mining waste effluent discharge) - journalism (including radio and print media, photojournalism or film documentaries) - opinion polls - research design and project planning (e.g. travel to Nunavut to conduct community consultations for the purpose of developing and designing a research program)

-If you are unsure whether your project meets the requirement for licensing under Nunavut's Scientists Act, please contact the Manager of Research Liaison for advice as soon as possible!
+Remember, Nunavut's Science Advisor ultimately has the authority to decide whether a project should be licensed under the Scientists Act.
+If you are unsure whether your project meets the requirement for licensing, please contact the Manager of Research Liaison for clarification as soon as possible.

-Other Research Licenses required in Nunavut:
+Other Authorizations and License Required for Research in Nunavut:

 Remember, the Scientists Act does not apply to all research in Nunavut.
-Research activities that are exempt from licensing under the Scientists Act may be subject to other licensing requirments, including:
+Any research activities that are exempt from licensing under the Scientists Act may be subject to other licensing requirements, described below: